-Full-time employees shall work a Compressed Work Schedule (CWS) 9/80 to consist of a nine (9) hour work day on Monday through Thursday, and a eight (8) hour work day on Friday with every other Friday off.
+The normal business hours are Monday through Friday from 7:00 a.m. until 7:00 p.m. and an employee may request a schedule within those business hours.
+Full-time employees shall work a Compressed Work Schedule (CWS) 9/80 to consist of a nine (9) hour work day on Monday through Thursday, and an eight (8) hour work day on Friday with every other Friday off.
 The normal hours are Monday through Friday from 7:00 a.m. until 7:00 p.m. and an employee may request a work schedule within those business hours.

 Employees shall be granted and must take a rest period of fifteen (15) minutes during each four (4) hours of work.
 Rest periods shall be considered as time worked for pay purposes.
 In addition, employees who work on a computer shall not work more than sixty (60) consecutive minutes at the display without ten (10) minutes away from the display.
 Lunch periods shall be scheduled for all employees and are typically one (1) hour but may be modified at the employee's request as appropriate.
 Employees shall not be paid for lunch period.
-Part-time schedules are subject to approval by the Commission based on operational needs, customer service requirements, and are subject to approval by the President and Chief Executive Officer or designee.